Monthly Report

 #6: Fleur Nostalgie / ぜろけん。~第零研究所~

-A photography-ready room buried in dried flowers and wrapped in golden slanting light. ¥700.
+A photography-ready room buried in dried flowers and wrapped in golden slanting light. #6 with 1,199 likes, ¥700.
 The floor is overgrown with grass, dried flowers in every color hang from the ceiling, and fine dust motes drift through the shafts of light from the windows — the subtitle, "memories of bygone flowers," made literal.

 It's a small world with a movement range of about 10.8×9.15m, and light at PC 41MB / Quest 32MB.
 The window light, the dust effects, and the colliders are all pre-configured, so it uploads right after purchase.
 It was built for commemorative photos and quiet conversation, which means that for anyone shooting avatars or outfits, it's a backdrop that composes itself.
-Decoration this dense, with Quest support sorted, at ¥700 — easy to reach for.
+Fitting decoration this dense into ¥700 with Quest support sorted is its own argument.

 Sponsored